klappvisor/haskell-telegram-api/README.md

 * `BOT_NAME` is the name of your bot
 * `HSPEC_ARGS` are the normal `hspec` arguments you can find [here][hspec-args]

-The help option is availabe for the tests and for hspec:
+The help option is available for the tests and for hspec:

 ```
 stack test --test-arguments "-h"
-stack test --test-arguments "-t BOT_TOKEN -c CHAT_ID -v BOT_NAME -- -h"
+stack test --test-arguments "--integration -t BOT_TOKEN -c CHAT_ID -v BOT_NAME -- -h"
 ```

 Note: Inline Spec is disabled for now...